dell/OpenManage-Enterprise/docs/API.md

 #### Synopsis
 Script to retrieve the inventory for a device by inventory type.
 #### Description
-This script exercises the OME REST API to get the inventory for a device by inventory type.
+This script uses the OME REST API to get the inventory for a device by inventory type.
 The inventory type can be os or cpus or controllers or memory or disks.
 Note that the credentials entered are not stored to disk.